tgen/jetstream/docs/projects.md

 | Run Logs     | Saved in project   | Printed to stdout with LocalBackend or varies by backend |
 | History      | Saved in project   | Not available                           |

+## Project environment variables

+When running with a project, the following environmnet variable will be
+exported:

+- `JS_PROJECT_PATH`: The path to the current project